layer5io/istio-service-mesh-workshop/lab-2/README.md

 ![](img/exposed_ports.png)

-We can click on the links now and navigate to prometheus dashboard and grafana dashboards.
+We can click on the new links now and navigate to prometheus dashboard and grafana dashboards.
 In grafana there is a dedicated dashboard created for Istio called `Istio Dashboard`.

 ![](img/Grafana_-_Istio_Dashboard.png)

 ##### <a name="zipkin"></a>Zipkin
-Zipkin is used for distributed tracing.
-We can deploy Zipkin by:
+On Istio 0.7.1, we can deploy Zipkin by:

 ```sh
 kubectl apply -f install/kubernetes/addons/zipkin.yaml